JimDuggan/epicaser/README.md

 # epicaser
-A package to generate an epi case signal for input to queuing models.
+A package to generate an epi case signal (based on an SIR model) for input to queuing models.

-Also generate values for the number of available resources (e.g. Nurses).
+It also generate values for the number of available healthcare resources, which deplete in proportion to the attack rate of the pathogen.

-To see how the code works, [click here](https://github.com/JimDuggan/epicaser/tree/main/data-raw)

 To install the package, type the following code:
 ```
 devtools::install_github("JimDuggan/epicaser")
 ```

+To see how to use the package, [click here](https://github.com/JimDuggan/epicaser/tree/main/data-raw)

 Code examples can be seen [here](https://github.com/JimDuggan/epicaser/tree/main/inst)